-- Changes to access control points, timing of certain project items, changes to exclusion areas due to blasting, etc. - The Proponent is committed to working with stakeholders, the public and Indigenous groups to mitigate disruptions in use of resource areas and will provide effective and timely communication about Project activities and about any restrictions to activities that will be applied. - Advanced notification will be given to affected parties prior to blasting events in the event blasting is required.
+- Changes to access control points, timing of certain Project items, changes to exclusion areas due to blasting, etc. - Specific to new quarries that may be developed for the Project, Manitoba Transportation and Infrastructure commits to working with stakeholders, the public and rights-holders to mitigate disruptions in areas for specific land and resource use and providing timely communication about Project activities, site selection for temporary works (camps and quarries), and about restrictions to activities that will be applied.
+Regular construction and construction activity updates will be provided to the EAC at regular frequency.

 Locations of potential quarries have been identified on Figure 9.2A-15 in the Project EIS; a copy has been included in Appendix 1.
-This figure will be updated as required as design and construction progresses and new information becomes available.
-Potential blasting areas will be included on the construction maps, however more detailed blasting exclusion zones will be shown on a separate map, which will be distributed closer to the start of the construction period, should blasting be required.

-During the pre-construction period MI will maintain communication with local residents including members of local Indigenous communities and non-Indigenous communities.
+This figure will be updated, as required, as design and construction progresses, and new information becomes available.
+Potential blasting areas will be included on the construction maps; however, more detailed blasting exclusion zones will be shown on a separate map, which will be distributed closer to the start of the construction period, should blasting be required.
+During the pre-construction period Manitoba Transportation and Infrastructure will maintain communication with rights-holders and local residents.